How to Use Paracord Bracelets in Real Life Survival Situations

 Procurement of Food and Water

 By stripping the seven inner strands, you gain access to fine-gauge line perfect for improvised fishing.
-A standard 12-foot bracelet provides enough material for a 20-foot trotline or multiple snares.
+A standard 12-foot bracelet provides enough material for a 20-foot prototype or multiple snares.
 Using a Paine’s Special or a simple Noose Hitch, these strands can hold small game like rabbits or squirrels.
 In a 2021 survival trial, testers successfully harvested three pounds of trout using only the white inner filaments and a hand-carved wood hook.

 Precision Gear Repair